 Although in theory it is possible to put a FSFS repository on a network share and have multiple users access it using file://protocol, this is most definitely not recommended.
-In fact we would strongly discourage it, and do not support such use.
+In fact we would strongly discourage it, and do not support such use for various reasons:

-Firstly you are giving every user direct write access to the repository, so any user could accidentally delete the entire repository or make it unusable in some other way.

-Secondly not all network file sharing protocols support the locking that Subversion requires, so you may find your repository gets corrupted.
-It may not happen straight away, but one day two users will try to access the repository at the same time.

-Thirdly the file permissions have to be set just so.
-You may just about get away with it on a native Windows share, but SAMBA is particularly difficult.
+- Firstly you are giving every user direct write access to the repository, so any user could accidentally delete the entire repository or make it unusable in some other way. - Secondly not all network file sharing protocols support the locking that Subversion requires, so you may find your repository gets corrupted.
+It may not happen straight away, but one day two users will try to access the repository at the same time. - Thirdly the file permissions have to be set just so.
+You may just about get away with it on a native Windows share, but SAMBA is particularly difficult. - If one person installs a newer version of the client which upgrades the repository format, then everyone else will be unable to access the repository until they also upgrade to the new client version.